What Is Density

 Density of RCC

-Reinforced Cement Concrete (RCC) is to increases the tensile strength of concrete.
-Concrete is good in compression but weak in tension, hence in order to provide the tensile strength to concrete, mild steel bars are reinforced within concrete.
+Reinforced Cement Concrete (RCC) is to increase the tensile strength of concrete.
+Concrete is good in compression but weak in tension, hence in order to provide tensile strength to concrete, mild steel bars are reinforced within concrete.

-The density of RCC is kept high in order to acquire the adequate strength of the concrete.
-Since density is measured with respect to the compactness of material, RCC needs to be well compacted without any void remains.
+The density of RCC is kept high in order to acquire adequate strength of the concrete.
+Since density is measured with respect to the compactness of material, RCC needs to be well compacted without any void remaining.

 The density of RCC is 2500 kg/m3 or 25 KN/m3, as specified by the standards.